 One customer we spoke with said, “The customer service is great.
 I even spoke to a real human.
 My claim was handled fairly and quickly.
 I really couldn’t have asked for more.”

 As with any kind of insurance, we would recommend consulting with a personal agent to make sure you’re getting the biggest bang for your buck.
 In general, talking with an agent about your insurance policy can help you avoid financial pitfalls and find one to fit your individual needs.

 American Family does not have coverage in every city or state in the nation.
-And, although their website is comprehensive and easy to navigate, it cannot give you a complete quote. (this is due to so many factors that determine each renters rate, discounts, qualifications, etc.).
+Although its website is comprehensive and easy to navigate, it cannot give you a complete quote because of the many factors that determine each renters rate, discounts and qualifications.
 Therefore, it’s better to consider this insurance company when you have the time to sit down and speak with a local agent.
 Nonetheless, its comprehensive coverage at competitive prices make American Family our #1 pick.

 What made American Family stand out: